COSC3020/tail-recursion-Powerfuljackell-1/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+Non-tail-recursive Fibonnaci is $O(2^n)$ since it calls itself twice for each recursion, this not only results in really bad performance, but also really bad memory utilization.
+Tail-recursive fibonnaci has the same big O as its iterative form $O(n)$ as it is directly reliant on n, and it only calls itself once for each recursion.
+The worst case would be the same $\Theta(n)$ as there is no input that would change the recursive operation of the code.